michaeluno/amazon-auto-links/readme.txt

 = Display Amazon Associates Links with Minimal Effort =

-Still manually searching products and pasting affiliate links?
+Still manually searching products and pasting affiliate links in WordPress posts?
 What happens if the products get outdated?
 With this plugin, you do not have to worry about it nor trouble to do such repetitive tasks.
 Just pick categories which suit your site and it will automatically display the links of decent products just coming out from Amazon today.

 The links are tagged with your Amazon Associate ID.
 This WordPress plugin supports 14 Amazon locales and works even on JavaScript disabled browsers.
 Insert the ads as widget or place generated shortcode or PHP code where the links should appear.